guenbakku/aws/README.md

 `path-to-cakephp-root` is optional if your cakephp app is not pointed directed by your domain.

-Here is a screenshoot of plugin:
+Here is a screenshot of plugin:

 ![Screenshoot](doc/img/screenshot.png)